scoots31/PyBer_Analysis/README.md

 ## Overview of the Analysis
 The objective of this analysis is to review data from PyBer ride share company and provide insight on the differences from their Urban, Suburban, and Rural markets.

+The analysis is based on the following data among the different city types:

+1. The percentage of total rides
+2. The percentage of total drivers
+3. The percentage of total fares
+4. The average fare per ride and driver
+5. The total fare by city type

 ## Results

 ![Fig1](https://user-images.githubusercontent.com/93485455/146709356-c3b43f01-eaa9-49e8-abfe-028b433b2952.jpg)